If you find value in this blog post and

 Please, click here to support my work.

-This post covered the central themes of diplomacy, resilience, loneliness and connection.
+This post covered the central themes of diplomacy, competition, resilience, loneliness and connection.

 I love getting your feedback.
 Please email me or connect through Facebook, Instagram and/or LinkedIn to share your thoughts on this, or other, topics.